-If you have received a CP102 notice in the mail, the IRS is notifying you of changes they made to your return because they believe there was a miscalculation.
+If you have received a CP102 notice from the IRS in the mail, they are notifying you of changes they made to your return because they believe there was a miscalculation.
 As a result of this, you owe money on your taxes.
-Here is what you need to do: – Read this notice very carefully as it
+Here is what you need to do if you have received a CP102

 If you received this notice, the IRS is notifying you that you have been re-certified for the Earned Income Tax Credit (EITC).
 The EITC is a benefit for taxpayers who work and have low to moderate income.
 This credit reduces the amount of taxes you owe and may also result in you receiving a refund.

-The IRS has hundreds of notices they send to taxpayers, so we compiled a list of the most common IRS notices written in plain English to save you from the headache of deciphering what your notice means!
-CP10: The IRS has made changes to your return because there was a miscalculation, and these changes may
+Common IRS Notices The IRS has hundreds of notices they send to taxpayers, so we compiled a list of the most common IRS notices written in plain English to save you from the headache of deciphering what your notice means!
+CP10: The IRS has made changes to your return because there was a miscalculation, and

 When a taxpayer fails to meet his or her tax obligations, a process is initiated beginning with the taxpayer’s receipt of notices from the Internal Revenue Service.
 Taxpayers can benefit from learning more about these notices, what they mean for the taxpayer, and what a taxpayer can expect following receipt of these notices.
-The first
+IRS Notices

-The Internal Revenue Service (IRS) has a number of ways to both accommodate struggling taxpayers while also mitigating losses in connection with taxpayer’s failing to meet their tax obligations, one of which is to put a taxpayer in default on an installment agreement.
-Under the terms of an installment agreement, a taxpayer will typically have
+The Internal Revenue Service (IRS) has a number of ways to both accommodate struggling taxpayers while also mitigating losses in connection with taxpayer’s failing to meet their tax obligations, one of which is to put a taxpayer in default on an installment agreement CP 523.
+Under the terms of an installment agreement, a taxpayer will